george-hawkins/blender-donut-notebook/LEVEL-2.md

 Note: I didn't have _Smooth Stroke_ (or _Stabilize Stroke_ as it seems to be called in Blender 2.92) turned on but my drawing was still extremely slow.
 Turning off _Anti-Aliasing_ does help a bit.
 It seems many people experience something similar - and other than reducing your brush size nothing definitely seems to help.

 Now we want to paint a white belt around the donut.
-Pop out the menu again with `n` and swap the colors (the little "cycle" icon to the right of the two colors or press `x`) to make black the primary color and then adjust it to be white (just set the V of HSV to 1).
+Pop out the menu again with `n` and swap the colors (with the little "cycle" icon to the right of the two colors or press `x`) to make black the primary color and then adjust it to be white (just set the V of HSV to 1).
 In the same menu, set _Radius_ to 90px and _Strength_ to 0.3.

 Note: from then on `x` is really useful for switching between the primary and secondary color (so you can fix up places where you went to far with one color or the other).

-Try drawing on the white belt directly - it's fairly clear it's painted on (with a stylus and brush pressure you could achieve a better result).
+Try drawing on the white belt directly - it's fairly clear it's painted on, which isn't the effect we want (with a stylus and brush pressure you could achieve a better result).
 We want to reduce the artificial appearances of the flat brush stroke.

 First, in the _Image Editor_ viewport, pop out the side menu again and expand the _Texture Mask_ area (**not** the _Texture_ area above it).
 Click the checkerboard pattern, select _New_ and you end up with a black texture with a name like "Texture.001":